South Korea and Saudi Arabia need oil but eye clean energy

 Although the Saudi economy remains heavily reliant on oil and gas exports for revenue, the crown prince’s Vision 2030 plan calls for creating new industries and attracting foreign investment in a range of non-oil sectors, including nuclear technology, construction, artificial intelligence, education and healthcare.

-Korean media reported that President Moon and Prince Mohammed discussed potential deals on defense and advanced weapons systems to Riyadh, as well as Korea’s nuclear fusion reactors.
+Moon’s office said he and Prince Mohammed discussed potential deals on defense and advanced weapons systems to Riyadh, as well as South Korea’s nuclear fusion reactors.
 Moon’s government has previously expressed interest in South Korea taking part in a major nuclear power plant project in Saudi Arabia.

 South Koreans helped neighboring United Arab Emirates build its $20 billion Barakah nuclear power plant, the first of its kind on the Arabian Peninsula.